BobMcDear/PyTorch-SimMIM/README.md

+<i>This is not a fork of somebody else's code.
+I, [@BobMcDear](https://github.com/BobMcDear), am the original creator of this project but due to problems with Git was forced to delete and restore it.
+In other words, [yy1401/PyTorch-SimMIM](https://github.com/yy1401/PyTorch-SimMIM) is a fork of this repository and not vice versa.</i>

 # PyTorch-SimMIM
 ## Description
 This is an implementation of SimMIM, a simple framework for masked image modelling, in PyTorch.
 You can find the accompanying blog [here](https://borna-ahz.medium.com/simmim-in-pytorch-64fdde781d5b).